JiahaoWei-RH/addonplacementscore_collect/blog.md

 # Placement extensible scheduling best practices
 ## Background
-Open Cluster Management (OCM) is a community-driven project that is focused on multicluster and multicloud scenarios for Kubernetes applications.
+Open Cluster Management (OCM) is a community-driven project focused on multicluster and multicloud scenarios for Kubernetes applications.
 In OCM, the multicluster scheduling capabilities are provided by placement.
-As we have talked in previous article [Using the Open Cluster Management Placement for Multicluster Scheduling](https://cloud.redhat.com/blog/using-the-open-cluster-management-placement-for-multicluster-scheduling), you can use placement to filter clusters by label or claim selector, also placement provides some default prioritizers which can be used to sort and select the most suitable clusters.
+As we have talked about in the previous article [Using the Open Cluster Management Placement for Multicluster Scheduling](https://cloud.redhat.com/blog/using-the-open-cluster-management-placement-for-multicluster-scheduling), you can use placement to filter clusters by label or claim selector, also placement provides some default prioritizers which can be used to sort and select the most suitable clusters.
 ​

-One of the default prioritizers are ResourceAllocatableCPU and ResourceAllocatableMemory.
+One of the default prioritizers is ResourceAllocatableCPU and ResourceAllocatableMemory.
 They provide the capability to sort clusters based on the allocatable CPU and memory.
-However, when considering the resource based scheduling, there's a gap that cluster’s "AllocatableCPU" and "AllocatableMemory" are static value which won’t change even "cluster is running out of resources".
-And in some cases the prioritizer needs more extra data to calculate the score of the managed cluster.
+However, when considering the resource based scheduling, there's a gap that the cluster’s "AllocatableCPU" and "AllocatableMemory" are static values that won’t change even if “the cluster is running out of resources".
+And in some cases, the prioritizer needs more extra data to calculate the score of the managed cluster.
 For example, there is a requirement to schedule based on resource monitoring data from the cluster.
 For this reason, we need a more extensible way to support scheduling based on customized scores.

 ## What is Placement extensible scheduling?

-To support scheduling based on customized scores, OCM placement introduce an API `AddOnPlacementScore`.
-This API support storing the customized scores and being used by placement.
-Details of the API's defination refer to [types_addonplacementscore.go](https://github.com/open-cluster-management-io/api/blob/main/cluster/v1alpha1/types_addonplacementscore.go).
+OCM placement introduces an API `AddOnPlacementScore` to support scheduling based on customized scores.
+This API supports storing the customized scores and being used by placement.
+Details of the API's definition refer to [types_addonplacementscore.go](https://github.com/open-cluster-management-io/api/blob/main/cluster/v1alpha1/types_addonplacementscore.go).
 An example of `AddOnPlacementScore` is as below.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1